Flutterwave/Node-v3/documentation/otp.md

 We recommend that you first review the [main README](../README.md) to understand the requirements for using our library and how to implement it in your applications.
 This guide assumes you have done that.

-Manage Otps via any of these methods:
+Manage OTPs via any of these methods:
 1. [Create Otp](#create-otp)
 2. [Validate Otp](#validate-otp)